matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 particular read receipt, and by including the Stream Order of the referred event in the receipt, avoids the need to fetch that event in order to make a decision about which events are read.

+### Definition of read and unread events

+We propose that the definition of whether an event is read should be:

+> An event is read if the room contains an unthreaded receipt pointing at an
+> event which is *after or the same as* the event, or a threaded receipt
+> pointing at an event that is *in the same thread* as the event, and is *after
+> or the same as* the event.
+>
+> Because the receipt itself contains the `m.order` of the pointed-to event,
+> there is no need to examine the pointed-to event, so it is sufficient to
+> compare the `m.order` of the event in question with the `m.order` in the
+> receipt.
+>
+> Redacted events are always read.
+>
+> Otherwise, it is unread.

+Obviously, this definition depends on the definitions above.

 ## Potential issues